FCC votes to set up 3-digit suicide hotline number like 911

-New York (AP) — The Federal Communications Commission is setting up a new three-digit number to reach a suicide prevention hotline.
+NEW YORK (AP) — Federal regulators are setting up a new three-digit number to reach a suicide prevention hotline in order to make it easier to seek help and reduce the stigma associated with mental health.

 Once it’s implemented, people will just need to dial 988 to seek help, similar to calling 911 for emergencies or 311 for city services.
 Currently, the National Suicide Prevention Lifeline uses a 10-digit number, 800-273-TALK (8255).
 Callers are routed to one of 163 crisis centers, where counselors answered 2.2 million calls last year.

-A law last year required the FCC to study assigning a three-digit number for suicide prevention.
+A law last year required the Federal Communications Commission to study assigning a three-digit number for suicide prevention.
 The FCC said in a report that there is overwhelming support for a three-digit number because it would be easier for distressed people to get help.

 Thursday’s vote starts the months-long process to make that happen.
 The next step is a comment period before the FCC moves to an order.